Meridian MCP documentation

 Open ask-meridian.uk/miniapp.
 Type a task or

 detection as the input.
-Same orbital classifier, runs in-browser,
+The bundled JS orbital classifier ranks a

 Grok connector setup

 Grok's "Add custom connector" dialog takes an MCP server URL plus four OAuth fields.
-Paste these:
+Pick which MCP from the fleet you want to add β the values below update accordingly:

 |---|---|